 The video below gives a brief visual explanation of these different dental problems including overjet vs overbite:

 There are a few different things that might cause this dental problem.
 Some of the common reasons include:

 - A jaw that doesn’t form properly as a fetus

 - Overusing a bottle or pacifier as a baby

 - Excessive chewing on things like pencils and pens

 Different types of overbite

 There are two types of overbite: skeletal and dental.
 The skeletal kind is caused by irregularities in jawbone development.
 A dental overbite occurs when there are problems with baby or adult teeth coming through, like overcrowding, or when teeth are put under pressure, for example from thumb sucking.

 Overbite vs underbite

 An overbite occurs when your upper jaw sits over your lower teeth, whereas an underbite occurs when your lower teeth sit in front of your upper teeth.
 Underbite is also known as prognathism, and has different issues and treatments associated with it.
-You can read more about underbite here.
+You can read more about underbite teeth here.